“About this Blog”

 All three sections are reflective of my favourite genres – Mystery, Dystopian, and Philosophical – and my interests in life – Criminology, Museology (Ancient Civilisations/ Art History), and Philosophy.

-But when she’s not busy with life, Joelyn can be found indulging in museum trekking, amateur calligraphy and embroidery, pinball, air pistols (pending!), or being a general enigma.
-She is currently working on a novel series set in Singapore.
+When she’s not busy with life, Joelyn Alexandra can be found indulging in fictional crime-fighting, in dystopian parallels, philosophical pondering, museum trekking, pinball, analog games (board & card), gift-crafting, or being a general enigma.

 Joelyn is available for reviews, advertorials, readings, and presentations.
 For her portfolio or more details, contact her at email@example.com or check our her bibliography at http://about.me/joelyn.alexandra.